In 1998, for the first time ever, Polina Raiko (1928-2004), a 69-year-old woman who had spent almost her entire life as a wife, mother, and farmer,...

-Käthe Kollwitz (1867-1945) was one of Germany’s greatest artists and she holds the distinction of being the only woman artist to make it into Ernst Gombrich’s The Story of Art.
-In 1920 she became the first female member of the Prussian Academy of Arts in Berlin and there are today three museums in Germany dedicated to her life and work, in Berlin, Cologne and Moritzburg.
+Käthe Kollwitz (1867-1945) was one of Germany’s greatest artists.
+She holds the distinction of being the only woman artist to make it into Ernst Gombrich’s The Story of Art.
+In 1920, she became the first female member of the Prussian Academy of Arts in Berlin, and there are today three museums in Germany dedicated to her life and work, in Berlin, Cologne, and Moritzburg.

 She married Karl Kollwitz in 1891 and they had two sons, Hans and Peter.
-Abandoning painting in favour of printmaking (which is mass-producible and therefore able to reach more people), Kollwitz rose to prominence at the end of the 19th century with her series of prints depicting the Silesian Weavers’ Uprising of 1844, which was followed in the early 20th century with a series on the German Peasants’ War.
-War, specifically its futility, was therefore a common theme in her works, and Kollwitz was a committed pacifist, as evidenced by the following poster in which a woman declares Nie wieder Krieg (Never again war).
+Abandoning painting in favor of printmaking (which is mass-producible and therefore able to reach more people), Kollwitz rose to prominence at the end of the 19th century with her series of prints depicting the Silesian Weavers’ Uprising of 1844, which was followed by the early 20th century with a series on the German Peasants’ War.
+War, specifically its futility, was, therefore, a common theme in her works, and Kollwitz was a committed pacifist, as evidenced by the following poster in which a woman declares Nie Wieder Krieg (Never War Again).

-Today there is a Käthe Kollwitz Prize which recognises the achievements of modern artists living and working in Germany.
-In Berlin, Kollwitzplatz is a popular hangout in now trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.
+Today, there is a Käthe Kollwitz Prize which recognizes the achievements of modern artists living and working in Germany.
+In Berlin, Kollwitzplatz is a popular hangout in the now-trendy Prenzlauer Berg and a statue of Kollwitz (by German sculptor Gustav Seitz) can be seen there.